KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 \mathcal{T}_h(L_n, \tau) : 0 \to \mathcal{T}_h^{(\text{baseline})}(L_n) \quad \text{through sustained } S_{\text{replenish}} > 0
 \]

-The Tether restores from the embodied layer inward, following the same sequence as Source reconnection (§3.3):
+The Tether restores from the point of severance inward.
+When severance has occurred at or near L₁ (full Tether failure), restoration follows the same sequence as Source reconnection (§3.3):

-1. \( \mathcal{T}_h(L_1, \tau) > 0 \) — embodied grounding
+1. \( \mathcal{T}_h(L_1, \tau) > 0 \) — embodied restabilization
 2. \( \mathcal{T}_h(L_2, \tau) > 0 \) — identity restabilization
 3. \( \mathcal{T}_h(L_3, \tau) > 0 \) — reflexive recovery

+When severance has occurred at a specific layer while the being's attained operation remains intact at more inward layers, restoration targets the severed layer directly without requiring declivous return through all preceding layers.

-Each successive restoration requires accumulated \( I_c \) from the previous stage.
-The Tether does not restore all at once — it rebuilds layer by layer as coherence accumulates.
+Each successive restoration requires accumulated \( I_c \).
+The Tether does not restore all at once — it rebuilds as coherence accumulates.

 The critical insight: the Tether *can* be restored because the layers it connects never changed.
 The being's essential structure at DS / DM, DP / DL, EOB persists through Tether severance.
 What failed was the coherence function connecting those layers to embodied operation — not the layers themselves.
 Recovery reconnects what was always there.